ritijjain/ai-and-health2-group/README.md

 # Diabetes Prediction using Neural Network(Ai-and-health 2)
 ## Overview:
-This is a Python code using neural network to make diabetes predictions(CMPSC 442 NN+CV 82%.ipynb).
+This is a Python code using neural network to make diabetes predictions(CMPSC 442 Final project FNN and RNN.ipynb).
 The code reads a diabetes dataset (diabetes.csv), preprocesses the data, builds a neural network model with cross validation, and uses it to predict diabetes.

 ## Requirement:
 Install and import necessary packages for the projects, such as sklearn, keras etc.